Rehearsal and Performance Guidelines

 Stage Setup Information

-Performers are required to submit a Stage Setup Form to the CCM Scheduling Office two weeks prior to the performance.
+Performers are required to submit a Stage Setup Form to the CCM Scheduling Office two weeks (10 business days) prior to the first rehearsal.
 The information on the form ensures that the equipment requested is available and in working order and that all pianos and/or harpsichords are tuned and ready for performance.
-This will then be attached to the Stage Manager Report Form for the appropriate performance.
+Last-minute requests will not be fulfilled.

-Setups for performances will be completed no later than one half-hour before the performance by a member of the Performance Management team.
-All stage equipment is to be struck immediately after every stage rehearsal and performance unless arrangements have been made through the Scheduling Office.
-Equipment is always to be returned to its proper storage area.
+Setups for performances will be completed no later than one half-hour before the performance by a member of the Performance Management team, or by the GAs associated with the ensemble.
+All stage equipment must be struck immediately after every stage rehearsal and performance.
+There are no exceptions to this rule.
+Equipment must always be returned to its proper storage area after use.

 Stage Equipment